barambani/http4s-poc-api/README.md

 ```

 #### Parallel Execution
-In case there's the need of running steps in parallel, the same approach is used.
-The capability is guaranteed by the evidence `F[_] : ParEffectful` that enables the use of `parMap` ([see the lib here](https://github.com/barambani/http4s-extend/blob/master/src/main/scala/http4s/extend/ParEffectful.scala)).
+When there's the need of running computations in parallel, the same approach is used.
+This capability is guaranteed by the evidence `F[_] : ParEffectful` that enables the useage of `parMap` ([see the lib here](https://github.com/barambani/http4s-extend/blob/master/src/main/scala/http4s/extend/ParEffectful.scala)).
 ```scala
 final case class PriceService[F[_] : MonadError[?[_], Throwable] : ParEffectful](
   dep: Dependencies[F], logger: Logger[F]) {